 Mid-year update: Banks continue to be cautious, but less so than at the beginning of the year.
 Anecdotal evidence suggests seasoned credit card customers are seeing non-immediate approval and lower credit limits than they'd been used to.
 Still, approvals are happening.
 The best news seems to be for small business card applications.
 Banks are once again marketing small business cards and approvals have recovered as well.

 As 2021 continues, expect to see approvals continue to recover as long as consumer spending remains strong and COVID cases -- as well as any resulting restrictions -- remain low.

 Limited time COVID-19-related credit card perks will stick around

 Now for some good news related to changes related to the pandemic.

-Soon after the initial roll-out, Chase announced it was extending the deadline to take part in the program and expanding the cards that were eligible as well as the category list of eligible purchases.
-Through April 30, 2021, for instance, Chase Sapphire Preferred® Card members can redeem points for purchases at grocery stores, eligible charitable organizations, home improvement stores and restaurants.
+Soon after the initial roll-out, Chase announced it was extending the program and expanding the cards that were eligible as well as the category list of eligible purchases.
+In a further update, Chase later announced that through Dec.
+31, 2021, Chase Sapphire Preferred® Card members can redeem points for purchases at grocery stores, eligible charitable organizations, home improvement stores and restaurants.
 Furthermore, that redemption option doesn't require cardholders to sacrifice value.
 Sapphire Preferred® cardholders, for instance, enjoy 25% more value when they redeem their points for travel through the Ultimate Rewards portal; they receive that same 25% more value when utilizing the Pay Yourself Back program.

 We're crossing our fingers that, in 2021, some of these changes that were touted as being available for a "limited time" in response to less travel will find a permanent home in the features of the card in order to give savvy cardholders more options and allow lenders to remain competitive even as people resume their travel.